nginx-architects/nginx-app-protect-elasticsearch-fluentd-kibana/README.md

 ## Usage

-* Copy nginx plus keys to nginx-app-protect dir
+* Make sure you have set vm.max_map_count=262144 in /etc/sysctl.conf `sysctl -w vm.max_map_count=262144`
-* make sure to do a find all on the current password in the docker-compose file and replace
+* Find all on the current password in the docker-compose file and replace
+* Find all `- "es.nginx.rocks:10.0.1.82"` lines and replace with your host's IP (not 127.0.0.1)
 * The app-protect host listening on 80 and 443 automatically redirects to kibana and logs that traffic to elastic
 * Either copy your nginx-repo keys to the nginx-app-protect dir or change the build to your image in the docker-compose
-* I included certificates to *.nginx.rocks, feel free to replace them with your own.
+* Certificates to nginx.rocks are included, feel free to replace them with your own
-* Update the IP the line `- "es.nginx.rocks:10.0.1.82"` with your host's IP (not 127.0.0.1)
 * Bring up with `docker-compose up --build`
 * The default login is elastic/yourpasswordhere
-* Import the Kibana Dashboard file if desired
+* Import the Kibana Dashboard/Settings if desired

-This is essentially a fork of the F5 Dev Central version, I just removed logstash and using Fluentd.
+This is essentially a fork of the F5 Dev Central version and removed logstash.
+Using Fluentd instead.

 If these dashboards are updated (I copied as of Mar 10, 2021), they should still work with this repo:
 <https://github.com/f5devcentral/f5-waf-elk-dashboards/tree/master/kibana>